iTunes Store movie rental usage rules

-- Once you've started to watch the rental, you have 24 hours to finish watching the movie (even if you start watching before the download is complete).
-You can watch the rental as many times as you want within this 24-hour period.
+- After you start watching a rental, you have 24 hours to finish watching it.
+You can watch the movie as many times as you want within this 24-hour period.
 The time remaining for you to watch the movie appears near the movie's title on the device you're using.

-- You can only play your rented movies on the computer you rented it from and only if it is authorized to play your iTunes Store purchases and rentals.
+- You can only play rentals on devices that are authorized to play your iTunes Store purchases and rentals.

 iPod touch, iPod touch (2nd generation), iPod touch (3rd generation), iPod touch (4th generation), iPod nano (3rd generation), iPod nano (4th generation), iPod nano (5th generation), and iPod classic.
-See this document if you're unsure which iPod model you have.
+See this document if you're not sure which iPod model you have.